tsongpra/portfolio/FinalPart3.md

 I also would like to summary that I learnt along the way in my final project.

 **1) Make it simple** - All data visualizations should be digested within a few second.
-So, the design should be created matching with the target audiences knowledge.
+So, the design of each visualization should be matching with the target audiences knowledge.

-**2) Unity is the key** - All story should be waived with the unity.
-Don't create the page or waste the time to focus on something that could distract from the key message.
+**2) Unity is the key** - All story should be written in the same direction.
+Don't create the page or waste the time to write something that could distract from the key message.

 **3) Call-to-action should be described clearly** - Say it clearly what you want the audiences to achieve.

-**4) Color can draw the mood and emotion** - Tone and Colors are the key.
+**4) Choice of colors is significant** - Tone and Colors are the key success factor.
 I should use the color and tone that represents the mood of the webpage, and use the color consistently.
+I used the gray to highlight the dark red.

-**5) Remove anything irrelevant** - Some data should not be included in the visualization (like in my case, English proficiency or By region are not related to my point).
+**5) Remove anything irrelevant** - An irrelevant information should not be included in the visualization (like in my case, English proficiency or By region are not related to my point).